‘Arrow’ Season 6 Is Bringing The Old In With The New, Plus The Return Of This Season 1 Fan Favorite

 Season 6 of Arrow is almost over, so it won’t be long before we have a better idea of how Roy will fit in next season.
 Speaking of the end of the season, fans will be treated to another appearance of Colin Donnell as Tommy Merlyn before the finale.

-Tommy died way back in Season 1 and will appear on episode 21.
+Tommy died way back in Season 1 and will appear on Episode 21.
 We don’t know any details about Donnell’s cameo, but it’s exciting to see him back in action.

 New episodes of Arrow air Thursday nights on The CW.